Campaign Updates and Victories!

 We want to eliminate toxic chemicals from thermal paper and to reduce the waste of paper receipts.
 Many retailers are already making the choice to offer a digital option and use non-toxic thermal paper, but the majority of stores still need to take action.

-Our report highlights cost-effective digital and non-toxic solutions for retailers to protect their employees and customers, and reduce impact on the environment.
+Our new report highlights cost-effective digital and non-toxic solutions for retailers to protect their employees and customers, and reduce impact on the environment.
 Businesses will walk away from this report with a deeper understanding of the unnecessary impacts receipts have on the environment and human health, and also be equipped with next steps for better receipt practices.
-Access the full report here.

 Ways to Take Action

-- Sign up for digital receipts on the CVS app, website or in store.
+- Sign up for digital receipts on retailer’s apps, websites, or in store.

 - Urge companies to improve receipt practices on social media (#SkiptheSlip).